-154 1) FA CULT Y OF A RTS

-(F) 1 Syl labus 97 1011

-Subject: - Sociology

-Course (1 P aper) Nam e & No. : - Environ No03 Environment & Society No03
+Course (I Paper) Nam e & No. : - Environment & Society

+No03

-Course (1 Paper) Unig ue Code: 1601260302030301
+Course (I Paper) Uniq ue Code:

-External Exam Time Duration: For Regular Student: 2:15
+External Exam Time Duration: For Regular Student: 2:30

-0 For Exte For External Student: 3:00

-Name of Program Semester Course Group Credit Internal External Practical/viva Total marks marks
+Name of Semester Course Credit Internal External Practical/viva Total

+Program Group marks marks marks marks

-PG 03 Elective 4 30 70 00 100
+PG 03 Elective -1 4 30 70 00 100

-- CO 1: The course plan aims to provide knowledge and scholarship of sociological basis of environment and society interface.
-It seeks to impart social skills in environmental concerns in order to understand the human suffering. - CO 2: As a prelude to it, the course focuses on "Environment in Sociological Theory", both classical and contemporary. - CO 3: The course also aims at providing knowledge of the debate on environment and development with a focus on environmental justice, policy and action.
-The study of inter connections between environment and society has gained in enormous significance in recent times on account of the debilitating effects on the environment and society.
-In view of this, it is understandable that the focus of environmental studies has moved from Sociology of environment to environment Sociology.

-CO 4: The course is designed to focus on the environmental issues in the perspective of environmental Sociology.
+- CO 1: The course plan aims to provide knowledge and scholarship of sociological basis of environment and society interface. - CO 2: It seeks to impart social skills in environmental concerns in order to understand the human suffering. - CO 3: As a prelude to it, the course focuses on "Environment in Sociological Theory", both classical and contemporary. - CO 4: The course also aims at providing knowledge of the debate on environment and development with a focus on environmental justice, policy and action. - CO 5: The study of inter connections between environment and society has gained in enormous significance in recent times on account of the debilitating effects on the environment and society. - CO 6: The course is designed to focus on the environmental issues in the perspective of environmental Sociology.